 Way less | 2% |

-Where Americans live is linked to their cyber safety anxiety, with 25% of Southerners saying they are “a lot more” concerned this year compared to last year.
-That's almost 80% higher than midwestern counterparts, where only 14% are “a lot more” concerned in 2024.
+Where Americans live is linked to their cyber safety anxiety and whether it is growing.
+25% of Southerners reported they are “a lot more” concerned this year compared to last year, a rate almost 80% higher than their Midwestern counterparts—here only 14% are “a lot more” concerned in 2024 vs. 2023.

-Northeasterners are the least likely to see their worry subside this year, with none saying they’re worrying “way less” about cyber scams than last year.
+Northeasterners are the least likely to see their worry subside this year, with no survey respondents saying they worry “way less” about cyber scams than last year.

 86% of People Were Concerned about Online Scams During the 2024 Holiday Season

-Prior to December 2024, we asked survey respondents if they were more worried about online scams going into the holiday season, and 86% of people said yes.
+Prior to December 2024, we asked survey respondents if they were more worried about online scams going into the holiday season.
+As many as 86% said yes.

-Public WiFi networks crowded with travelers, retail cart credit card data extractions, and even fraudulent apps that mimic legitimate companies all threaten the public during the holiday season.
-And the public is more aware of these scams than ever before: 61% of Americans have had their personal data breached.
+From public WiFi networks crowded with travelers, retail cart credit card data extractions, and even fraudulent apps that mimic legitimate companies — there are any number of scam tactics that threaten the public during the holiday season.
+Scammers often take advantage of the bustle and stress of the holiday season to dupe unsuspecting shoppers.

 Methodology